reflexology

-Reflexology is a whole-body reflexology treatment that uses advanced natural healing techniques.
-The sensible combination of different reflexology techniques creates a holistic and natural treatment concept that is even more comprehensive and effective than the treatment of the foot reflex zones alone.
-Depending on the symptoms, one or more of the following treatment methods can be used:
+Reflexology is a whole-body reflex zone treatment that uses advanced natural healing methods.
+The sensible combination of various reflex techniques results in a holistic and natural treatment concept that is even more comprehensive and effective than treating the foot reflex zones alone.
+Depending on the symptoms, one or more of the following treatment methods may be used:

-• Techniques for adjusting instead of straightening vertebrae and joints
+• Techniques for bending rather than straightening vertebrae and joints

 • Hand reflexology massage